ckuelker/pankyll-theme-newspaper/README.md

 ---
 title:  pankyll-theme-newspaper/README.md
 author: Christian Külker
-date:   2020-03-28
+date:   2020-04-24

 ---

 # Abstract

-This document describes briefly the aim and content for `pankyll-theme-newspaper`.
-The goal of `pankyll-theme-newspaper` is to provide an easy to read newspaper like experience by providing a `pankyll` theme with text in columns.
+This document describes briefly the aim and content of the `pankyll-theme-newspaper` repository.
+The goal is to provide an easy to read newspaper like experience by providing a [Pankyll] theme with text in columns.

 ![Github license](https://img.shields.io/github/license/ckuelker/pankyll-theme-newspaper.svg)
 ![Github issues](https://img.shields.io/github/issues/ckuelker/pankyll-theme-newspaper.svg?style=popout-square)